 Jacquelyn is responsible for the preparation and delivery of all open enrollment and custom programs.
 She comes with a background in architectural engineering, and is now focused on event and program coordination.
 Jacquelyn joined HLS Executive Education in 2015 after establishing her career in the HLS Office of Event Scheduling and Support.

 Esteban M. Guijarro joined Harvard Law School Executive Education as a Harvard University undergraduate student employee in December 2013.
 At the present time Esteban has decided to postpone his formal education at Harvard, yet has happily retained his commitment to the Executive Education team.
-As of August 2017, he has been enrolled in the Professional Chef’s program at the Cambridge School of Culinary Arts and is expected to graduate in June 2018.
-Within the office, he is responsible for providing general assistance for various programs, constructing and managing different databases – all of which complemented by other innumerable undertakings.
-More uniquely, Esteban has fomented a fair amount of humor, gregariousness, and amusement in the Executive Education office while taking on tasks as needed.
+In June 2018, Esteban graduated with honors from the Professional Chef’s Program through the Cambridge School of Culinary Arts.
+Within the office, he works with other team members on the architecture and execution of our various programs, and continues to juggle various other tasks and responsibilities as needed.
+More uniquely, Esteban has fomented a fair amount of humor, gregariousness, and amusement in the Executive Education office.
+In his spare time, he enjoys reading, working out, traveling, and is an avid volunteer for several local and international organizations.

 Prior to joining HLS Executive Education in April 2017, Rachel spent over 10 years writing and developing cases and other curricular materials for the Harvard Business School and the Global Health Education Learning Incubator at Harvard.